Have you ever tried to actually use what you have before you go to the store?

 Recently I made chili with various miscellaneous dried beans and all kinds of hamburger and turkey patties left over from the summer that we never got around to barbecuing, but which probably wouldn’t taste that good if I left them until the next barbecuing season.
 When you mash them all up, they’re pretty indistinguishable from ground beef.
 And my freezer looks a lot better without all those boxes.

 My oldest daughter likes to say that the way you can tell a girl’s bathroom from a boy’s bathroom is the amount of product on the counter.
-Girls, she says, are incapable of having just one of anything, because they have to try out different things!
+Girls, she says, are incapable of having just one of anything.

 Are you guilty of that?
 I know I can be.
 If I dig under my bathroom sink I’ll find half used cans of mousse, or conditioner, or foot cream.
 But honestly, most of those products are completely interchangeable, despite the brand.